Robert Hughes (swimmer): El Segundo High School

 Hughes was born in Lennox, California in December, 1930.
-He attended El Segundo High School and swam for their team under U.S. Water Polo Hall of Fame Coach Urho E. Saari, where in May, 1948, Hughes won the 50 and 100-yard freestyle to help lead his High School team to the CIF Team Championship.
-Under Coach Saari's time as Head Coach, El Segundo High School won the Southern California Championship twelve times.
+He attended El Segundo High School and swam for their team under U.S. Water Polo Hall of Fame Coach Urho Saari, where in May, 1948, Hughes won the 50 and 100-yard freestyle to help lead his High School team to the CIF Team Championship.
+During Coach Saari's time as Head Coach, El Segundo High School won the Southern California Championship twelve times.
 In August, 1948, swimming for the El Segundo Swim Club, Hughes set a new SPAAU record for the 200-meter breaststroke at the Southern Pacific AAU (SPAAU) Senior Outdoor Swimming Championships, with a time of 50.7 seconds.

 El Camino College

-After High School, he attended El Camino College in greater Los Angeles where he was also coached by Urho Sarri in both swimming and water polo.
+After High School, he attended El Camino College in greater Los Angeles where he was again coached by Urho Saari in both swimming and water polo.
 At the Southern California small college water polo championship on December 3, 1948, Hughes scored seven goals leading El Camino College to a 13-8 victory over Loyola University in the final game.
 By November, 1948, Hughes, who was a top scorer in his position as Center Forward, had tried out for the 1948 Olympic team in St. Louis.
 During his 1949-50 swimming year at El Camino, Hughes was selected by the Junior College All America Swimming Board to receive All America honors from the Helms Athletic Foundation.
 He was recognized for his performances in the 50, 100, 220, and 440-yard freestyle, and the 100-yard breaststroke events.

+U.S. Coast Guard Service

 After his time with El Camino, he served during the Korean War era with the US Coast Guard.
 As a member of the Coast Guard on August 27–28, 1952 Hughes, and other U.S. Water Polo team members assisted California channel swimmer Ray Carmassi to complete the 21-mile channel swim from Catalina Island to San Pedro, California accompanied by a flotilla of auxiliary Coast Guard Vessels crewed by Coast Guard personnel.
-Hughes and other Water Polo members took turns swimming with Carmassi.
+Hughes and 1952 Olympic teammate Harry Bisbey, took turns swimming with Carmassi.